tusharkumar886/Angular_WebPage/README.md

 # WebPage

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.
+This project is to show a simple web page using angular components.

 ## Development server